pagopa/io-functions-app/README.md

 The **connection string** is the same used for the AzureWebJobsStorage in the `local.settings.json` file.

 Then you can run `docker-compose up -d` to start the containers.

+### Add a new email applier

+An email applier is a generated ts file that contains an `apply` function, exposing all the parameters needed by the template.
+See `loginNotification` as example.
+NOTE: The function should return `{{TEMPLATE}}` string, that will be override with the email template.

+To create a new email template applier we first need to add the email template to repository [io-app-email-templates](https://github.com/pagopa/io-app-email-templates) and fork it into [io-messages-email-templates](https://github.com/pagopa/io-messages-email-templates).

+After the template is ready:

+* add new applier template in `_scripts/emailApplierTemplate` folder.
+It need
+* add new `generate:templates:<template_name>` script in package.json.
+The script needs the following parameters:
+  * template name, as defined in `io-messages-email-templates` repo
+  * the tag version of `io-messages-email-templates` repo
+  * the applier template path
+  * the target path of generated code